 The two-piece tailgate is a brilliant touch, which means that you can open just the glass portion to access items in the boot – very handy when you’re packed to the gills for a family holiday.

 The X5’s height makes loading up and getting in and out of the car a doddle – you simply open the door and slide straight into the seat.

 You might expect the BMW X5 to come with sizeable bills – but that’s not necessarily the case.
 The petrol sDrive manages more than 50mpg in official tests, while the six-cylinder diesel engine should get more than 30mpg.

 There’s also the plug-in hybrid BMW X45e to consider, which can travel up to 31 miles on electricity alone.
 If you have a real thirst for power and choose an X50i or X5M, then you’ll definitely be visiting the fuel pumps a little more often.

 Use our comparison tool to find the car for you

 The BMW X5 is a seriously impressive modern car.
-There’s plenty of good points and few negatives.
-So buying a used version in great condition is the way to go if you’re really tempted but worried about the hole it could leave in your wallet.
+There are plenty of good points and a few negatives, so buying a used version in great condition is the way to go if you’re tempted but worried about the hole it could leave in your wallet.